 Dear RHESSI Collaborators,

-Solar flare activity was very low in the past 24 hours.
-The background
+Solar flare activity is very low.
+The background x-ray flux

 See http://www.SolarMonitor.org for images and